 The practice of stamping sterling with the date letter wasn’t resumed at Peterson until 1969, for rather humorous reasons you can read about in the Peterson book.

 2. Nickel Mount Marks

 Dealers and pipe smokers unfamiliar with Peterson often confuse the three nickel-mount marks of Shamrock, Wolf Hound and Round Tower with precious metal assay marks.
-The nickel-mount marks are instead multivalent symbols chosen by Charles Peterson and Alfred Kapp to represent Ireland.
+The nickel-mount marks are instead multivalent symbols chosen to represent Ireland and appearing on nickel wind caps and nickel ferrules and bands beginning in the Irish Free State era (1922-38).
 They’re so rich that I encourage you to search them out on the internet for yourself.
 You’ll be amazed by what you discover and it will enrich your enjoyment of your Petes.

-The three stamps resurfaced on the copper-plated 2019 and 2020 Christmas pipe mounts but have not made their way to general production.
-I hope at some point that Peterson will be able to return to this important historical practice, and encourage you to write Peterson directly at email@example.com if you, too, would like to see them bring back this historic stamp.
+The three stamps resurfaced on the copper-plated Christmas pipe mounts beginning in 2019 and and continuing through 2022 (the date of this revision).
+The stamps have not made their way to general production, although I hope at some point that Peterson will be able to return to this important historical practice,and encourage you to write Peterson directly at firstname.lastname@example.org if you, too, would like to see them bring back this historic stamp.

 The nickel-mount markings of Shamrock, Wolf Hound and Round Tower appear in at least three iterations (from different stamps) over the decades.
 Here’s how they looked at the very beginning of their use from a wind cap stamped during the Irish Free State era (1928-38):